padam11/Spectogrammer/README.md

-# Spectogrammer
+# White Noise Generator
-A spectogram created with the help of JUCE.
+A White Noise generator with the use of JUCE.
+C++.